OmniFish-EE/glassfish-grizzly-virtual-threads-pool/README.md

 ## Usage

-1. After building, copy `target/grizzly-virtual-threads-pool.jar` into an existing GlassFish installation, either to `glassfish/modules`, or to `glassfish/domains/domain1/lib`
+1. After building, install `target/grizzly-virtual-threads-pool.jar` into an existing GlassFish domain as a library.
+Either copy it to `glassfish/domains/domain1/lib` or install it via the `asadmin add-library` command
 2. Run GlassFish 7 on Java 21
 3. Edit http-thread-pool thread pool and set the `Class Name` to: `org.glassfish.grizzlyintegration.virtualthreads.VirtualThreadsExecutorService`